ndrplz/dreyeve/experiments/README.md

 * [`rmdn_comparison`](rmdn_comparison) holds code to extract C3D features, train and predict using the [Recurrend Mixture Density Network](https://openreview.net/pdf?id=SJRpRfKxx) from Bazzani et al.

+**All keras code has been developed and tested with Keras 1 and using Theano as backend.**